Ridhwana/rails/guides/source/caching_with_rails.md

 #### Avoid Caching Instances of Active Record Objects

-Consider this example, which stores a list of Active Record objects representing superusers in the cache:
+You should __avoid__ storing a list of Active Record objects in the cache:

 ```ruby
 # super_admins is an expensive SQL query, so don't run it too often